petrobras/3W/paper/paper.md

 Developed in Python, the toolkit integrates easily with Python-based systems and data analysis workflows.
 As open-source software, it also supports community collaboration and improvement.

 The **3W Toolkit** has evolved across architecture, software design, data structures, and features.
-The current version currently processes `.parquet` files for better memory efficiency and faster queries, streamlines large-scale workflows, and includes machine learning features for time-series anomaly detection and event classification.
+Among other improvements, the current version currently processes `.parquet` files for better memory efficiency and faster queries, streamlines large-scale workflows, and includes machine learning features for time-series anomaly detection and event classification.
 It now uses a modular, object-oriented package with dedicated sub-modules.
 Unlike the initial standalone scripts and Jupyter Notebooks for parsing raw sensor streams, the current release is a standardized package managed through modern dependency structures (pyproject.toml) and installed via PyPI.

 # State of the field
 Petrobras launched the **3W Community** [@3Wcommunity], an international collaboration of researchers, startups, companies, and independent data scientists developing artificial intelligence and machine learning tools for early offshore oil-well event detection.
 With the widespread adoption of the **3W Dataset** [@3Wdataset_github] among research institutions, the **3W Toolkit** was designed to streamline these efforts.